Read the latest and greatest from our team

 Mental health problems like PTSD thus make it imperative that veterans with an alcohol use disorder seek comprehensive treatment, meaning treatment that addresses both the biological and behavioral roots of an alcohol habit using a variety of so-called modalities.
 For example, veterans who pursue outpatient treatment for alcohol at the West Palm Beach VA Medical Center can expect to receive one or more of the following evidence-based treatments, according to Dr. Rothman:

-If you’re a veteran with an alcohol problem, then, consider a detox and treatment program that offers the above therapies.
+If you’re a veteran with an alcohol problem, then, consider an addiction treatment center for Veterans in Florida that offers the above therapies.
 Other evidence-based interventions for trauma and PTSD—one notable example is “Eye Movement Desensitization and Reprocessing” (EMDR), which is one of a number of alcohol treatments that Beach House offers—are also good to inquire about when you’re considering a prospective alcohol treatment program.

 For veterans who go to the VA for alcohol treatment, Dr. Rothman said the typical protocol is as follows: admission to the ER for medical assessment, followed by 3-5 days of medically supervised detox, group therapy and individual counseling in the VA’s inpatient psychiatric unit; the alcohol patient is then transferred to a residential treatment program managed by one of the VA’s contracted “community partners.”
 During residential treatment, the alcohol patient receives once-weekly case management visits from a member of the VA staff.
 Following residential treatment, the alcohol patient is referred to a VA outpatient program for ongoing therapies.